-The National Housing Strategy is grounded in the principles of race religion
+The National Housing Strategy is grounded in the principles of race religion sex colour marital status sexual orientation

-- inclusion,
+- · inclusion.

-- accountability,
+- · accountability,

-- participation, and
+- · participation, and

 - non-discrimination.

-The BC Human Rights Code8 also requires that municipal governments (which includes regional districts) and their designates deliver services in a way that does not discriminate on the basis of sexual orientation
+The BC Human Rights Code8 requires that municipal governments (including regional districts) and their designates deliver services in a way that does not discriminate on the basis of gender identity or expression